 Long used as an alternative city access and truck route, boulevard Champlain has a whole new look.
 The Promenade runs between Quai des Cageux and côte de Sillery and provides a whole new perspective on the Québec City shoreline.

 Residents of the city embraced—even flooded—the park from the moment it opened, and the call quickly went out for a westward extension toward plage Jacques-Cartier.
 A first section of the extension, the Sentier des Grèves, was inaugurated in June 2012.
 It is accessible by plage Jacques-Cartier.
-In 2013, the trail will reach Quai des Cageux and the Sentier des Grèves, once completed, will add 3.1 kilometer to the Promenade.
+In 2013, the trail will reach Quai des Cageux and the Sentier des Grèves, once completed, will add 3.1 kilometre to the Promenade.
 It, too, will follow the river, climbing the cliffs at certain points.

 The Promenade has already received a number of awards and distinctions both locally and internationally.